The Stranger (Ingrid Andress song): Release and reception

-"The Stranger" was released as Andress' debut single by the company and What Is an Ingrid for digital download and streaming on February 4, 2017.
+"The Stranger" was released as Andress' second single by the company and What Is an Ingrid for digital download and streaming on February 4, 2017.
 Warner Music Nashville issued a press release in May 2020, announcing that the song will be sent to American country radio stations on June 1 as a new single from Lady Like (2020).
 A reimagined version of the track was also released in August 2020 by Warner Music Nashville and was later included on the deluxe edition of her debut album, which was released on October 2, 2020.

 "The Stranger" was met with positive reviews from music critics.
 Caramanica deemed it "an elegant evocation of corrosive loneliness" and praised Andress' vocals.
 Teen Vogue's Gabe Bergado also complimented Andress' vocal delivery, stating that the song "shows off [Andress'] beautiful vocals backed by an elegant piano melody".
 Billy Dukes of Taste of Country declared that "heavy chords add importance to the mellifluous presentation" of the track and it "gives major Brandi Carlile vibes by the end".
 Melinda Newman from Billboard considered "The Stranger" to be an "ethereal track".
 The staff of ABC News Radio called it an "emotional power ballad".
 Jeremy Chua, writing for Sounds Like Nashville, deemed it a "stellar ballad".
 Commercially, the song peaked at numbers 49 and 54 on Billboard's Hot Country Songs and Country Airplay charts, respectively.